 This conceals the example of generosity.
 Not even Santa is generous.
 He is not giving freely out of his own kindness.

 Additionally, all their self-focus leaves little room for considering how they might give generously to others.
 If they have not freely received, why freely and abundantly give?

 We don’t make him “earn” his gifts.
-He didn’t remember the gifts “from Santa” so he thought Santa “didn’t know about me” and that’s why he only gave him a candy cane and coloring book (the Santa who drives thru the neighborhood does this – ha!).
+He actually didn’t remember any of the gifts “from Santa” so he thought Santa “didn’t know about me.”
+He thought that was why Santa only gave him a candy cane and coloring book (the Santa who drives thru the neighborhood does this – ha!).

-I also told him about the real St Nicholas, who lived a long time ago in a galaxy (ahem, country) far away.
+I also told him about the real St Nicholas, a Christian who lived a long time ago in a country far away.
 I gave him a brief overview of how this man wanted to help the poor, who had no presents on Christmas.